-Grooming Lessons from a Real Groomer: Your Workstation, and an Overview of Brushes & Combs
+Lessons From a Real Groomer: Your Workstation, Brushes & Combs

 Decide if you are going to groom on the floor or on a table.
 I recommend using a table for a few reasons.
 It will be more comfortable for you and since most pets are not allowed on tables and have a mild fear of heights, you immediately have the pet’s attention.
 Funny thing about this fear of heights, it seems that the bigger the dog is, the bigger the fear.
 Now, we are simply taking advantage of a natural instinct here and are not trying to make our pet miserable.
 After a few times on the table the pet should learn to relax, but you will always have his attention.
 Make sure the table you use is very sturdy and has a slip resistant top.
 You can use a piece of rubberized shelf paper a lot of people put under their dishes in kitchen cabinets.
 Also, you should position your table against a wall for extra control.
 This gives you the option of putting an eye bolt in the wall behind the table to which you can attach a grooming loop.
 A grooming loop is a very important tool that will act as your third hand while grooming.
 It also lets the pet know that you mean business and that it cannot jump down and run off until you give the word.